cozy/cozy-stack/docs/sharing.md

 ```

 It is worth mentionning that the permissions are defined on the sharer side, but
-are be enforced on the recipients side (and also on the sharer side if the
+are enforced on the recipients side (and also on the sharer side if the
 sharing is a master-master type), as the documents are pushed to their
 databases.